A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders: Applications

 In light of theorem \ref{thm:computation_homology}, the isolating neighbourhood $X^0$ is finitely generating for $f_\epsilon$ (hence so are the isolating neighbourhoods $N$, $V_1$, and $V_2$), and $\HTW_*(X^0,f_\epsilon,c)$ is of rank 1.
 Since $V_1$ and $V_2$ each contain exactly one hyperbolic stationary solution of the unperturbed equation \eqref{eq:TWE} associated with $(f,0,c)$, it follows from the implicit function theorem that (after choosing a sufficiently small perturbation and shrinking the neighbourhoods $V_1$ and $V_2$) they each contain exactly one hyperbolic stationary solution of the perturbed equation \eqref{eq:TWE} associated with $(f_\epsilon,0,c)$.
 Hence both $\HTW_*(V_1,f_\epsilon,c)$ and $\HTW_*(V_2,f_\epsilon,c)$ are of rank 1.

 By invariance and the direct sum property (lemma \ref{lemma:direct_sum}) of the homology,

-We have arrived at a contradiction, since the homology on the left hand side has rank $1$, whilst the homology on the right hand side has rank at least $2$.
+We have arrived at a contradiction, since the homology on the left hand side has rank $1$, while the homology on the right hand side has rank at least $2$.
 From this we conclude that one of the $Z_i$ must have a corresponding bounded solution $U$ of \eqref{eq:TWE} associated to the triplet $(f,0,c)$, such that either $\alpha(U) = \{Z_i\}$ or $\omega(U) = \{Z_i\}$.
+See also figure \ref{fig:detected_travelling_wave}.

 For simplicity of the argument, say $Z_1$ is the point which is not isolated, and $U$ converges towards it in backward time, i.e., $\alpha(U) = \{Z_1\}$.
 From lemma \ref{lemma:gradient_like} it follows that $\omega(U)$ consists of stationary solutions of \eqref{eq:TWE}, which can either be another one of the hyperbolic stationary solutions, or (a family of) non-hyperbolic solution(s).
 In the first case (that is, $\{ Z_3 \} = \omega(U)$ is hyperbolic), set $S_2 := S_1 \setmin \{ Z_1 , Z_3 \}$.
 In the latter case (that is, $\omega(U)$ consists of non-hyperbolic solutions), set $S_2 := S_1 \setmin \{ Z_1 \}$.
 By repeating the preceding argument with $Z_1$ and $Z_2$ replaced by points $\widetilde Z_1 , \widetilde Z_2 \in S_2$, we prove the existence of another connecting orbit which is distinct from the one previously found.
 We can iterate this procedure $k$ times, at which point the iteration terminates since we can no longer guarantee that $\# S_k \geq 2$.

 In the other cases, when either $f = f_{\text{odd},+}$, or $f = f_{\text{even},-}$, or $f = f_{\text{even},+}$, a similar argument shows that the existence of a single isolated rest point $Z$ is already excluded.
 This again relies on the direct sum property, combined with the fact that for these nonlinearities the full homology $\HTW_*(X^0,f ,c)$ is of rank $0$. \end{myproof}